 - Stimulating lifelong learning

-- Must be a currently enrolled high school student with a minimum 2.0 GPA
+- Must be a currently enrolled high school student in 10th, 11th, or 12th grade with a minimum 2.0 GPA

-- Returning applicants (interns) who were previously employed by the California Science Center are given preference
+- Returning applicants (interns) who were previously employed by the California Science Center Foundation are given preference

 - Applicants who reside within a one (1) mile radius of the California Science Center are given preference; applicants beyond this radius will be reviewed depending on the amount of applications received